RapidataAI/rapidata-python-sdk/docs/quickstart.md

 The parameters are as follows:

 - `name`: The name of the order.
 This is used to identify the order in the [Rapidata Dashboard](https://app.rapidata.ai/dashboard/orders).
 This name is also be used to find the order again later.
-- `instruction`: The instruction you want to ask the annotators to compare the image by.
+- `instruction`: The instruction you want to show the annotators to select the options by.
 - `answer_options`: The different answer options the annotators can choose from.
 - `datapoints`: The data you want to classify.
 This can be any public URL (that points to an image, video or audio) or a local file path.
 This is a list of all datapoints you want to classify.
-The same question and answer options will be asked for each datapoint.
+The same instruction and answer options will be asked for each datapoint.
 There is a limit of 100 datapoints per order.
 If you need more than that, you can reach out to us at <info@rapidata.ai>.

 Optionally you may add additional specifications with the other parameters.
 As an example, the `responses_per_datapoint` that specifies how many responses you want per datapoint<sup>1</sup>.